Fear of the jihadist group is causing unlikely alliances, including a possible US-Iran relationship.

 As the world debates intervention, one Damascus family’s routine reflects the nation’s turmoil and dread.

-- Syrians Confused, But Relieved, By US Delay Of Military Action
+Syrians Confused, But Relieved, By US President Barack Obama’s Decision To Seek Congressional Approval Of Military Attack On Bashar Assad’s Regime

 “I’ve never heard of someone declaring a military strike and then going off to talk about it,” one mystified Syrian said.